Edster1121/Cookbook/README.md

 - As a user, I want to rate the recipes on a scale of 1-5
 - As a user, I want to be able to see a recipe in detail
 - As a user, I want to be able to delete recipes from my cookbook
+- As a user, I want to be able to edit recipes from my cookbook

 An example of text with **bold** and *italic* fonts.